-Program outcomes are overarching skills that are emphasized and reinforced throughout several courses in a specific program; they are measurable statements that define what students should be able to do by the end of a certificate or degree at Clark College.
+Program outcomes are overarching skills that are emphasized and reinforced throughout several courses in a specific program; they are measurable statements that define what students should know or be able to do by the end of a certificate or degree at Clark College.
+After successful completion of this program, students will be able to:

-• Perform all steps of the accounting cycle using both general and specialized journals: record, post, adjust, close, and prepare financial statements for service and merchandising businesses.

-- Prepare payroll register.

-- Analyze and present financial statements.

-- Prepare cash flow statements.

-- Manually and using a calculator, perform basic computations to approach practical business problems using appropriate mathematical techniques.

-- Use the latest accounting software to perform the steps of the accounting cycle.

-- Communications: Communicate with various audiences using a variety of methods as appropriate for a career and technical education program. - Human Relations: Demonstrate interpersonal/human relations skills as appropriate for a career and technical education program. - Computational Skills: Solve quantitative problems and interpret the solutions as appropriate for a career and technical education program.
+- Perform all steps of the accounting cycle using both general and specialized journals: record, post, adjust, close, and prepare financial statements for service and merchandising businesses. - Prepare payroll register. - Analyze and present financial statements. - Prepare cash flow statements. - Manually and using a calculator, perform basic computations to approach practical business problems using appropriate mathematical techniques. - Use the latest accounting software to perform the steps of the accounting cycle. - Communications: Communicate with various audiences using a variety of methods as appropriate for a career and technical education program. - Human Relations: Demonstrate interpersonal/human relations skills as appropriate for a career and technical education program. - Computational Skills: Solve quantitative problems and interpret the solutions as appropriate for a career and technical education program.